Herman Boel - the factoid guru - is a well-known writer of books containing insignificant but interesting facts.

 Publisher: China Youth Press

 ‘601’ and no ‘666’ because the typically Flemish and Dutch articles that are not relevant to a Chinese person were removed.
-Also, the number 666 does not have the samen meaning (read: no meaning) for a Chinese person as for Europeans.
+Also, the number 666 does not have the same meaning (read: no meaning) for the Chinese as for Europeans.

 The Skeptic's Dictionary

 An overview of weird convictions, funny deceptions and dangerous delusions.

 ISBN: 978-90-209-9238-0 – 512 pages

 What happens when you experience déjà vu?
 Do the lines on your hand tell anything about your life?
 How do auras and chakras work?
 Can acupuncture, bach flowers, chiropractic, osteopathy and homeopathy heal?
 And what's the deal with the Bermuda Triangle, crop circles, Roswell, UFOs and other alien beings?
 Etc.